dschaaf89/currency/readme.md

 * _in terminal do command npm run start_

-_To generate an api key to use the api's go to https://www.exchangerate-api.com/.
+_To generate an api key go to https://www.exchangerate-api.com/.
 Generate a key following their instructions and enter the key into the .env file as listed above._

 ## Known Bugs